About temporary emergency registration and licences to practise

-You won’t be charged a fee for receiving temporary emergency registration or a temporary licence to practise, as you’ve been given these as part of the response to the pandemic.
+Doctors weren’t charged a fee for receiving temporary emergency registration or a temporary licence to practise, as they were given these as part of the response to the pandemic.

-If you already held registration, you’ll be charged your usual fee to remain on the medical register.
-This means that when the emergency is over, you’ll retain your registration and only your temporary licence to practise will be removed.
+If you already held registration before we gave you temporary emergency registration, you’ll be charged your usual fee to remain on the medical register.
+This means that when this type of registration closes on 30 September 2022, you’ll retain your registration; only your temporary licence to practise will be removed.